STARGATE was a very special project.

-I talked to John about it and he arranged a meeting with the art department and I proposed the plan.
+I talked to John about it and he arranged a meeting with Roland Emmerich and the art department.
+I proposed the technique I thought was appropriate.

 As soon as I finished my proposal, “What do you need?” they asked.
 I was taken by surprise as everything was going so fast.
-“Well, I need computers, a team to help me, the machines and a building to install them and start working.
+“Well, I need computers, a team to help me, the machines and a building to install them.